Cotati (comics): Fictional history

-The Cotati are telepathic plant-like aliens who were once humanoid, but lost their anthropomorphic traits over time and came to resemble Earth trees.
-They originate from the planet Hala in the Large Magellanic Cloud, the same planet as the Kree.
+The Cotati are plant-like aliens who originate from the planet Hala in the Large Magellanic Cloud, the same planet as the Kree.
+They were once more humanoid in appearance, but eventually evolved to gain telepathic abilities while losing their mobility.
+As a result, the Cotati's legs, torso, and head merged into a single trunk-like body which is rooted to the ground and generally lacks facial features.

-Approximately one million Earth years ago, Hala was visited by the Skrull empire, who wished to annex Hala and offered its inhabitants their knowledge and technology in exchange for their loyalty and Hala's resources.
-They transported a group of Kree and Cotati to two separate planets and left them with complete supplies for one year.
+One million years prior, Hala was visited by the Skrull empire, who intended to annex the planet and offered its inhabitants their knowledge and technology in exchange for their loyalty and Hala's resources.
+To avoid any dissension regarding which of the two races would represent Hala to them, the Skrulls proposed a test of worthiness in which equal numbers of Kree and Cotati would be taken to different uninhabited worlds and left there with complete supplies for one year.
+At the end of that period, whichever group had done the most with themselves would be adjudged the most worthy.
+Both races agreed to these terms and the Skrulls transported 17 Cotati to a barren moon in an unspecified solar system.
+The Skrulls then transported 17 Kree to Earth's Moon and provided them with an artificial atmosphere and rudimentary technology.
 During this time, the Kree built a gargantuan city on Earth's Moon, which would later be known as the Blue Area of the Moon.
+The Skrulls who came to retrieve the Kree were extremely impressed and the Kree felt confident that they would be victorious.
 However, the Skrulls were more impressed by the Cotati terraforming their barren moon to be full of plant life.
-Enraged, the Kree killed the Skrull delegation and most of the Cotati and took the technology of the former.
+Enraged, the Kree killed most of the Cotati, then killed the Skrull delegation and took the Skrulls' technology.

-Unbeknowst to the Kree, a new generation of Cotati were born from seeds dropped by the previous generation as they died.
-Centuries later, the Cotati made contact with a pacifistic Kree group known as the Priests of Pama, who agreed to protect them.
+Unbeknownst to the Kree, a new generation of Cotati were born from seeds dropped by the previous generation as they died.
+Centuries later, the Cotati made contact with a small number of Kree who were members of a secretive pacifist sect and formed an alliance with them.
+A century later, these pacifist Kree have become known as the Priests of Pama and keep the Cotati safe inside their temples.

 The eldest of Earth's Cotati possessed and resurrected the Swordsman, becoming the father of the Celestial Messiah Sequoia.

-In Empyre, Skrull general G'iah and her daughters Alice, Ivy, and Madison break into a lab and steal a Cotati sample to preserve the Cotati species.
-Sequoia requests the Avengers' help in protecting the Cotati from the Kree and Skrulls.
+During the Empyre storyline, the eldest of Earth's Cotati request the Avengers' help to avoid another Cotati massacre by the Kree/Skrull alliance.
 However, it is later revealed that the Cotati have abandoned their peaceful nature and aim to kill all animal life.
 This causes the Avengers and the Fantastic Four to work with the Kree and Skrulls to fight them.
-Afterwards, Franklin Richards brings the Cotati to an uninhabited planet where they can live safely.
+R'Kill intends to use the Pyre to annihilate the Cotati, which would cause the Sun to annihilate the Solar System.
+After R'Kill's plan is stopped, Franklin Richards brings the Cotati to an uninhabited planet where they can live safely.